smaclell/smaclell.github.io/_drafts/windows-server-remote-trifecta.md

 want to investigate.
 This means jumping through whatever networking and authentication hoops you need.

-If you connected directly to the computer you want to troubleshoot you won't be able to do much.
+If you connected directly to a Server Core computer you want to troubleshoot you won't be able to do much.
 Not having a UI will make it harder unless you want to only use the commandline tools.
 I would still recommend against it since using remote PowerShell is very good and simpler than potentially using nested RDP sessions.